Ready to perform a laser-targeted attack on your weight loss goals? Here’s a detailed look at the best Air Bikes for home gyms.

 ⭐ Runner-up for best air bike

-Although there are other very worthy contenders in this list, including the Schwinn Airdyne and the original air bike, the Assault Bike, runner-up goes to newcomer Bells of Steel.
+Although there are other very worthy contenders in this list, including the Schwinn Airdyne and the original air bike, the Assault Bike, runner-up for the best air bike and our top budget-friendly option goes to newcomer Bells of Steel.

-A Canadian-based strength training company, the were founded by competitive powerlifters (disclosure: I worked with one of them at a nightclub waaay back in the day) who like making killer equipment.
+A Canadian-based strength training company, they were founded by competitive powerlifters (disclosure: I worked with one of them at a nightclub waaay back in the day) who like making killer equipment.

 The Blitz lives up to this standard.

-Bells of Steel backs the Blitz with a two-year warranty, including guided repair and installation.
+Bells of Steel back the Blitz with a two-year warranty, including guided repair and installation.

 Another thing I love about BoS is that they have an extensive YouTube channel that documents assembly instructions (the Blitz arrives unassembled).